 Coffee: Cocoa Cinnamon (Lakewood Location), Bean Traders, or Parker & Otis

 Breakfast: Silver Spoon, Beyu Caffe, or Rise Biscuits & Donuts

-Lunch: Picnic Durham, Toast, Ninth Street Bakery, or Watts Grocery
+Lunch: Picnic Durham, Toast, Ninth Street Bakery, the Tamale Factory and Tequila Bar, or Watts Grocery

 Brunch: Grub, Hope Valley Diner, or Vin Rouge